Thursday, July 4, 2013

 The day starts with breakfast at Highland Engine Co. and continues with the fun-filled Pet Show and children’s games.
-Students’ patriotic art work, judged by artist Sue Fink, will be on display all day and evening.
+Students’ patriotic art work will be on display all day and evening.

 The Cornwall Lions will conduct their annual lobster sale from 10 a.m. to 2 p.m.
-The committee will present its annual crafts fair all day and non-profit organizations will be talk about their work.
-Across from town hall, the Sands Ring Homestead will be open in the middle of the day.
+The committee will present its annual crafts fair all day and non-profit organizations will discuss their work.

-Music will include the Olson Court Band in the afternoon; thea cappella group, Treble in Paradise, in the evening; and the Cornwall Reunion Band just before the fireworks.
+Music will include the Neil and the Blondies in the early afternoon; Nick Logerfo in the late afternoon; and the Cornwall Reunion Band just before the fireworks.

 The Main Street Mile, featuring more than 100 runners, will precede the parade, at 4:30 p.m.
 The parade will include lots of bands and floats.
 The fireworks display will start at 9:30 p.m.

 The committee will be selling items all day and night to raise the $35,000 required for the celebration.
 A coin drop will be conducted in the early evening.
-Three rafflesare going on for Yankee tickets, dinners for two and a youth bicycle, courtesy of Vails Gate Cycles.
-We are alsoselling T-shirts, loop-a-lites and water and soda.
+We are conducting a raffle for dinners for two.
+We are also selling T-shirts, loop-a-lites and water and soda.
 All proceeds go toward covering the day’s expenses.
 Donations may be sent to: CIDC, P.O.
-Box 542, Cornwall, NY12518.
+Box 542, Cornwall, NY 12518.

-The Fourth of July in Cornwall: It’s the place to be.
+The Fourth of July in Cornwall: We do the Fourth right.

 All the best,